 With Change, Comes Opportunity

 In mid‐2015, the College recruited Christian Miller, a new Director of Campus Operations.
 Miller is a veteran facilities executive with deep experience in institutional and operations management.
 After on‐boarding quickly, he did an initial assessment of the current operation.
 Specifically, he looked at contracts for goods and services and ways in which he could reduce costs for the college without incurring risk.
-As part of this process, the Business Office at the college introduced him to E&I Cooperative Services, a not‐for‐profit purchasing cooperative serving the education sector.
+As part of this process, the Business Office at the college introduced him to E&I Cooperative Services, a non‐profit purchasing cooperative serving the education sector.

 Miller’s initial analysis of his campus operations revealed that the College’s utility contracts were coming to the end of term and would need to be replaced.
 This led to discussions around goods and services that could be sourced through the Cooperative to reduce costs.
 As Graham Smeilus, E&I Member Relations Executive (MRE) recalls, “Christian asked all the right questions in those early meetings and was very focused on gas and electricity, which represent a significant portion of the campus’s operating budget.
 I immediately thought of our reverse auction program, which had shown great success with other member institutions we work with.”
 Miller had prior experience with reverse auctions and saw the potential value straight away.